 Have you ever fallen down?
 Fallen out of a tree?
 Been hit in the head or face with a hard object?
-Run into another person?
+Run

 Have you ever been in an auto accident?
 Motorcycle accident?
 Bicycle accident?
 Quad accident?

 Have you ever been knocked out?
 Knocked “silly”?
 Had your bell rung?
 Lost consciousness for a few seconds or even longer?

 These types of accidents (and much more!) often result in an extreme shaking of the head, often violent, known as a “concussion.”
 Symptoms of a concussion are known.
 They are a headache, disorientation, amnesia, poor balance, nausea, vomiting, dizziness, memory loss, fatigue, ringing in the ears, sensitivity to light or sound, slurred speech, and loss of concentration.